Geospatial Technologies Certificate

 • Focused on real-world applications for emergency management and public safety

-• Hands-on experience using ArcGIS Online (includes one-year licence)
+• Hands-on experience using ArcGIS Online (includes one-year license)

 • Designed for non-technical professionals—no prior GIS training required